Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

-+/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +/// - Increment bridged amount on transferLiquidity, reverts if amount + current bridged > bridge limit +/// - Increment bridged amount on provideLiquidity, reverts if amount + current bridged > bridge limit +/// - Decrement bridged amount on withdrawLiquidity, reverts if amount > gho.balanceOf(this)
++/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +/// - Permissioned bridgedAmount setter to facilitate liquidity migration +/// - Remove i_token decimal check in UpgradeableTokenPool constructor +

- /// @notice Token pool used for tokens on their native chain.
++/// @dev Token pool used for tokens on their native chain.
 This uses a lock and release mechanism.
  /// Because of lock/unlock requiring liquidity, this pool contract also has function to add and remove
  /// liquidity.
 This allows for proper bookkeeping for both user and liquidity provider balances.
  /// @dev One token per LockReleaseTokenPool.